-It is the mission of this agency to promote and enhance public safety through cooperation and collaboration with the Legislature, the Courts, the Department of Corrections, other criminal justice agencies, victims, and the community by providing investigation, supervision, and surveillance services in a holistic approach to rehabilitating adult offenders.
+It is the mission of this agency to promote and enhance public safety through cooperation and collaboration with the Legislature, the Courts, criminal justice agencies, victims, and the community by providing investigation, supervision, and surveillance services in a holistic approach to rehabilitating adult offenders.

 We will protect the public by providing effective supervision and rehabilitation to adult offenders.

-• We value the ability to assist in protecting the public from those offenders who would re-offend
+• The aptitude to aid in protecting the public from offenders who recidivate.

-• We believe that victims are entitled to restorative justice
+• The belief that victims are entitled to restorative justice.

-• We believe that all persons should be treated with dignity and respect
+• The belief that all people should be treated with dignity and respect.

 CODE OF ETHICS

-The Bureau and its staff subscribes to the following code of ethics in the performance of their duties:
+The Alabama Bureau of Pardons and Paroles and the Alabama Board of Pardons and Paroles subscribe to the following code of ethics in the performance of all duties:

-• To respect the inalienable rights of all persons
+• Respecting the inalienable rights of all people.

-• To cooperate with fellow workers and related agencies
+• Cooperating with fellow workers and related agencies.

-• To be aware of my responsibilities to the individual and to the community
+• Prioritizing responsibilities to the individual and the community.

 HISTORY OF THE AGENCY